 Other office personnel include:

-Students in Grade 9 and 10 will choose courses from the following four types: Academic, Applied, Locally Developed and Open.
+Students in Grades 9 classes will be in the destreamed program.
+Grade 10 students will choose courses from the following four types: Academic, Applied, Locally Developed and Open.
 Courses in Grades 11 and 12 are destination based and offered at the University (U), College (C), University/College (M), Open (O) or Workplace (E) levels.
-Courses are also offered Advanced Placement (AP), designated by the sixth character “P” of the course code.
+STEAM courses, which follow the AP curriculum, will be offered for applicable students starting in grade 10.

 Minimum course loads are as follows: